-Hot Springs – Have been used for centuries because of their natural ability to relax muscles, soothe tired minds, and also help improve circulation.
-Glenwood Hot Springs is the largest hot springs pool in the world.
-Yampah Vapor Caves allows you to go underground in a vapor rich cave.
+Hot Springs – Used for centuries because of their natural ability to relax muscles, soothe tired minds, and also help improve circulation, hot springs are a great place to unwind.
+Glenwood Hot Springs has the largest hot springs pool in the world.
+Yampah Vapor Caves allows you to go underground in a vapor-rich cave.
 Iron Mountain Hot Springs offers a relaxing experience on the Colorado River.

 Situated down the road from town is the primitive South Canyon Hot Springs for those who want to relax in a more remote, undeveloped setting.